haddocking/haddock-restraints/README.md

 Usage: haddock-restraints <COMMAND>

 Commands:
-  tbl        Generate TBL file from input file ti         Generate true-interface restraints from a PDB file restraint  Generate Unambiguous restraints to keep molecules together during docking interface  List residues in the interface z          Generate Z-restraints for a protein help       Print this message or the help of the given subcommand(s)
+  tbl         Generate TBL file from input file ti          Generate true-interface restraints from a PDB file unambig-ti  Generate unambiguous true-interface restraints from a PDB file restraint   Generate unambiguous restraints to keep molecules together during docking interface   List residues in the interface z           Generate Z-restraints for a protein help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help